 Story Points and Velocity

 Agile teams almost universally would know about Story Point estimation combined with tracking Velocity.
-Using an abstract measure of Story Points in theory makes us focus on relative sizes of tasks.
-We avoid thinking how much real time would be needed to build each of the tasks.
-Dan Kahneman in his profound book Thinking Fast and Slow lists a number biases that make it hard for our brains to come up with reasonable time-based estimates.
+Using an abstract measure of Story Points, in theory, makes us focus on the relative sizes of tasks.
+We avoid thinking how much real-time would be needed to build each of the tasks.
+Dan Kahneman in his profound book Thinking Fast and Slow lists a number of biases that make it hard for our brains to come up with reasonable time-based estimates.